Hilton Head Island in Beaufort County, South Carolina — The American South (South Atlantic)

 Battle of Port Royal

 Location.
 32° 14.103′ N, 80° 40.696′ W. Marker is on Hilton Head Island, South Carolina, in Beaufort County.
-Marker is at the intersection of Fort Walker Drive and Circle at Catesby Lane, in the median on Fort Walker Drive.
+It is at the intersection of Fort Walker Drive and Circle at Catesby Lane, in the median on Fort Walker Drive.
 Located in Port Royal Plantation - a Secure Gated Community,Restricted Access.
 Touch for map.
 Marker is in this post office area: Hilton Head Island SC 29928, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hilton Head (a few steps from this marker); Two Gallant Gentlemen from South Carolina (within shouting distance of this marker); Steam Gun (about 300 feet away, measured in a direct line); Fort Walker (approx. 0.2 miles away); "Robbers Row" (approx. 0.2 miles away); The Dawn of Freedom: Mitchelville (approx. half a mile away); The Battle of Port Royal / William Fitzhugh and Black Sailors in the Union Navy (approx. half a mile away); Black Troops on Hilton Head (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Hilton Head (a few steps from this marker); Two Gallant Gentlemen from South Carolina (within shouting distance of this marker); Steam Gun (about 300 feet away, measured in a direct line); Fort Walker (approx. 0.2 miles away); "Robbers Row" (approx. 0.2 miles away); The Dawn of Freedom: Mitchelville (approx. half a mile away); The Battle of Port Royal / William Fitzhugh and Black Sailors in the Union Navy (approx. half a mile away); Black Troops on Hilton Head (approx. half a mile away).
 Touch for a list and map of all markers in Hilton Head Island.

 Also see . . .